SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayout.md

 ---

-**Note**: This topics are complex and harder to learn.
+**Note**: These topics are complex and harder to learn.
 Know the basics and use them.
 Don't go deeper for now

 I should know how to use the following: